Computer Science & Engineering

 E81 CSE 505N Introduction to Digital Logic and Computer Design

 Introduction to design methods for digital logic and fundamentals of computer architecture.
 Boolean algebra and logic minimization techniques; sources of delay in combinational circuits and effect on circuit performance; survey of common combinational circuit components; sequential circuit design and analysis; timing analysis of sequential circuits; use of computer-aided design tools for digital logic design (schematic capture, hardware description languages, simulation); design of simple processors and memory subsystems; program execution in simple processors; basic techniques for enhancing processor performance; configurable logic devices.
-Prerequisite: CSE 131.
+Prerequisites: CSE 131

 Same as E81 CSE 260M